houstonhaynes/AD4SDocs/00e SDLC As Navel-Gazing.md

 ## The Inward Focus of Traditional Methodologies

-Traditional Software Development Life Cycle (SDLC) methodologies—from Waterfall to Agile and its many derivatives—share a common limitation: they focus primarily inward on the development process itself rather than outward on the broader context in which software systems exist and operate.
+Traditional Software Development Life Cycle (SDLC) methodologies, from Waterfall to Agile and its many derivatives, share a common limitation: they focus primarily inward on the development process itself rather than outward on the broader context in which software systems exist and operate.
 This inward focus, which AD4S characterizes as "navel-gazing," creates blind spots that can lead to significant problems despite rigorous adherence to methodology.

 ## Everything Old Is New Again

 There are natural innovation and implementation cycles in software architecture.
 It's been that way since the 1970s.
 With the proliferation of commoditized compute and storage, patterns once thought untenable are now seeing renewed interest.

 But there's a dark side to progress.
 Due to the expanded "surface area" of digital technologies, the threats to data security have grown exponentially.
-Many of the intentionally naive patterns from earlier eras existed in an inherently bounded context—systems used and maintained at specific locations with limited or no internet access.
+Many of the intentionally naive patterns from earlier eras existed in an inherently bounded context, systems used and maintained at specific locations with limited or no internet access.
 As those early architectural ideas are re-imagined for the information age, so too must shielding and resiliency be re-imagined for those patterns to be useful in a forward-looking digital landscape.

 ## Beyond Process-Centrism